glitchdoescode/ai-interviewer/progress-report.md

 We have completed the initial implementation of the AI Interviewer platform's core components, including dynamic question generation, enhanced stage management, and interactive coding challenges.
 The system can now conduct a complete end-to-end technical interview with Q&A, coding challenges, and feedback.

 ### Latest Updates
+- Implemented comprehensive evaluation rubric using Pydantic models
+- Created evaluation agent using LangGraph for structured interview assessment
+- Added support for Q&A, technical, and soft skills evaluation with detailed scoring
+- Enhanced state management and persistence for evaluation workflow
 - Fixed LangGraph API compatibility issue by updating StateGraph initialization parameter from 'checkpointer' to 'checkpoint' to match the latest API version
 - Enhanced error handling and logging around state management and checkpointing
 - Improved documentation around state persistence between conversation turns